LibanPost Tracking

 The two opening letters tell you the service class.
 A number that begins with "R" is a registered small packet weighing up to 2 kg, a number that begins with "C" is a parcel between 2 kg and 20 kg, and a number that begins with "E" is an EMS (Express Mail Service) item.
 The ninth digit before the country code is a check digit calculated from the preceding eight digits, which lets tracking systems detect a mistyped number.

-You will usually find the tracking number on the receipt the post office gives you at the counter, on the dispatch label stuck to the parcel, or in the confirmation email or SMS sent by an online store that shipped through LibanPost.
-If you bought from an e-commerce marketplace, note that the store's own order ID is not the same as the LibanPost tracking number: the order ID identifies your purchase in the shop's system, while the S10 number identifies the physical parcel in the postal network.
-Always use the 13-character S10 code ending in "LB" to track the shipment itself.
+The store's own order ID is not the same as the LibanPost tracking number.
+The order ID identifies a purchase inside the shop's system, while the S10 number identifies the physical parcel in the postal network.
+Always use the 13-character S10 code ending in "LB" to track the shipment itself, not the marketplace order reference.

 LibanPost Tracking Number Example